Book Now

 • Accommodations during the trek

-• Transportation costs: Comfortable Drive from Kathmandu to Trekking Starting Point (Salankot) and Trekking Ending Point (Jomsom to pokhara) by plan or Local Jeep and Pokhara to Kathmandu by car/jeep/ or local/tourist bus. (depending upon the price and group size )
+• Transportation costs: Comfortable Drive from Kathmandu to Trekking Starting Point and trekking ending Point (Jomsom to pokhara) by plan or Local Jeep and Pokhara to Kathmandu by car/jeep/ or local/tourist bus. (depending upon the price and group size )

 • All required trekking gear like sleeping bags and down jackets made available for rent.